R. Bruce Waddell

 Robert Bruce Waddell (November 27, 1914 – July 31, 1979) was an American politician.

 Waddell was born in Dolton, Illinois.
-He went to the Thornton Township High School in Harvey, Illinois, Thornton Community College, and University of Illinois.
-Waddell served in the United States Military during World War II as a medical corpsman and medical administrative officer.
-Waddell lived with his wife and children in West Dundee, Illinois and was the president of the Taskmaster Equipment Company.
-Waddell was a Republican.
-He served in the Illinois House of Representatives from 1969 until his death in 1979.
+He went to study at the Thornton Township High School in Harvey, Illinois, Thornton Community College, and the University of Illinois.
+During World War II, he served in the United States Military as a medical corpsman and medical administrative officer.
+He lived with his wife and children in West Dundee, Illinois and was the president of the Taskmaster Equipment Company.
+A Republican, he served in the Illinois House of Representatives from 1969 until his death in 1979.

 Waddell died from a heart attack while cutting wood at Island Lake in Sawyer County, Wisconsin while he was on vacation with his wife in Wisconsin.